cogent-computing/Heed-Microcontroller/README.md

 # Heed-Microcontroller
-Repository holding the components of the HEED Controller  that manage the energy consumption on the MicroGrid based on input from the interface.
+Repository holding the components of the HEED Controller that manages the energy consumption on the MicroGrid based on input from the interface.

 ![architecture-mgrid](docs/interface_example.png "Figure 1 - User Interface")